About Rutgers University

 Average Annual Cost

 Rutgers University is a prestigious institution and despite being a public university it is not surprising that its annual cost to attend is a little higher than the national average.
-The average cost of public universities in the United States is $9,970 for in-state tuition, and $25,620 for out-of-state tuition, whereas at Rutgers the average cost of in-state tuition is around $15,407 and out-of-state tuition is approximately $28,482.
+The average cost of public universities in the United States is $9,970 for in-state tuition, and $25,620 for out-of-state tuition, whereas the cost at Rutgers University for in-state tuition is around $15,407 and that for out-of-state tuition is approximately $28,482.

 We have broken down and simplified the costs in the ‘Cost of Attendance’ section for your perusal.